-Figure 38 - ISP Network Example
+Figure 23 - ISP Network Example

-Phase Two - Add Anti-Spoofing Filters to your peers
+Phase Two - Add Anti-Spoofing Filters to your upstream gateways and peering points.

 Limiting the security risk through restricted telnet access is only the first step.
 The next step would be to insure parties outside the ISP's network would not be able to spoof source addresses from the ISP's CIDR block.
 There are several forms of source address spoofing and telnet sequence number hijacking attacks that can penetrate the VTY's access-class protections.
 To minimise the risk of these sort of attacks, an ISP can place anti-spoofing filters at the edges of their network.